Tmlott/tv-blog/README.md

 ##PURPOSE
 •	Tv-blog is a blog app designed to give reviews about television.
 •	Write comments on the television reviews you view.
-•	We're here to show you TV4U, our statate of the art TV cataloging application.
+•	We're here to show you TV4U, our state of the art TV cataloging application.
 TV4U uses the most in-demand web technologies to provide you comfort in your TV windowshopping.